 Sausalito, San Francisco (Pier 40) and Angel Island

-Freda B is the flagship for SF Bay Adventures, the Sausalito Chamber of Commerce Small Business of the Year 2013 winner.
+Freda B is the flagship for SF Bay Adventures.
 Freda B is a member: Master Mariners Benevolent Association, Tall Ships America, Passenger Vessel Association, a celebrated partner and accredited vessel during America’s Cup 34, Golden Gate Tall Ship Society, 2X winner of the Master Mariners Regatta, 2nd and 3rd place winner of the Great San Francisco Schooner Race, sweepstakes winner of the Sausalito Lighted Boat Parade.
 Freda B has been seen on the Travel Channel and Eye on the Bay and in Sea Magazine, Latitude 38, Cruising World and Sports Illustrated.

 The legendary East Coast naval architect, Charles Wittholtz designed the schooner, which originally commissioned as the Spirit of St Augustine.
 Treworgy Yachts of Florida built Freda B in steel and she launched in 1991.
 Her traditional gaff rigged design was intended for comfortable offshore passage-making between New England and Key West with well-appointed accommodations.